 The Happy Man’s Shirt

 As Re-told by Shirin Sabri

 This Choral Tales production, directed and composed by Ludwig Tuman, presents “Lord of the Cranes,” a folk tale from Scotland.

-This is one of three Choral Tales productions.
+This is one of three Choral Tales productions to date.
 The other two are based on tales from Tanzania and China and can be seen on the Home page of this site.
 The artists are acknowledged in the credits at the end of the film.